Do you find it a challenge to come up with gift ideas for clients?

-That's why the idea client gift is intrinsically valuable, not valuable because of its price tag.
-It should help make my client's life easier, or give them delight.
+That's why the gift idea for clients should be intrinsically valuable, not valuable because of its price tag.
+It should either help make my clients' life easier or give them delight.

 Finally, I always give physical gifts, not digital ones.
 Physical gifts stand out because, firstly, who doesn't love getting stuff in the mail?